jaysoniNucleus/document-extraction-toolkit/README.md

 12. From `server` directory, run `export PYTHONPATH=.`
 13. From `server` directory, run `procrastinate --verbose --app=procrastinateworker.worker.app worker`
     - This starts the Procrastinate worker that processes the PDF files

+    If you encounter any database errors after running the command, follow these steps:
+    1. Set the Database Host:
+       - From your `server` directory in the terminal.
+       - Run the following command to set the database host to 127.0.0.1:
+         `export DB_HOST=127.0.0.1`
+       - Run again `procrastinate --verbose --app=procrastinateworker.worker.app worker`

 ## Using the UI